victorolinasc/junit-formatter/README.md

 - `print_report_file` (boolean - default `false`): tells formatter if you want to see the path where the file is being written to in the console (`Logger.debug fn -> "Junit-formatter report at: #{report_path}" end`).
 This might help you debug where the file is.
 By default it writes the report to the `Mix.Project.app_path` folder.
 This ensures compatibility with umbrella apps.
 - `report_file` (binary - default `"test-junit-report.xml"`): the name of the file to write to.
 It must contain the extension.
 99% of the time you will want the extension to be `.xml`, but if you don't you can pass any extension (though the contents of the file will be an xml document).
 - `report_dir` (binary - default `Mix.Project.app_path()`): the directory to which the formatter will write the report.
 Do not end it with a slash. **IMPORTANT!!** `JUnitFormatter` will **NOT** create the directory.
 If you are pointing to a directory that is outside _build then it is your duty to clean it and to be sure it exists.
+- `prepend_project_name?` (boolean - default `false`): tells if the report file should have the name of the project as a prefix.
+See the "Umbrella" part of the documentation.

 Example configuration: